Guest blog by Jennifer McGregor from the Publichealthlibrary.org.

 Attend Your Mental Health

 Sometimes we are so focused on physical health that we tend to forget how important our mental health is.
+Being in isolation can really take its toll on your mind as well as your body, making you feel blue.
 As mentioned above, exercising can help lower stress, but there are so many other areas in our life where we can incorporate good mental health practices.
 A big proponent of our mental health is getting good sleep.
 In order to help prevent burnout, improve your sleep by setting a regular bedtime so your body can become used to a sleep routine.

 Another way to help your mental health is to be kind to yourself.
 Tell yourself something positive in order to help create a more beneficial outlook.
 Talk to yourself as if you were talking to a loved one which means talking to yourself with more compassion.
 If you can’t imagine telling someone something, don’t say it to yourself.